jimjonesbr/musicowl/README.md

 ```

-Converting all files in a specific directory:
+Converting all MusicXML files in a directory:

 ```shell